Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 In healthcare, Generative AI is not an exception.
 It can impact the drug design process and create new drugs faster.
 It changes the way you think earlier.

-From these figures, you can understand how Generative AI is showing a positive mark in the healthcare sector by transforming healthcare processes and facilitating clinical workflows.
+From these figures, it is clear how Generative AI is making a positive impact in the healthcare sector by transforming healthcare processes and facilitating clinical workflows.

 Dr. Bricker (Healthcare Finance) explained that Generative AI can be combined with other technologies such as Ambient voice recognition and Natural language processing.

-Often, doctors and healthcare professionals used to spend more time writing notes in a hospital or at the doctor’s clinic.
+Often, doctors and healthcare professionals used to spend more time writing notes in a hospital or at a doctor's clinic.

-Generative AI can automatically create doctor’s visit notes in the same style and format that physicians create.
+Generative AI can automatically create doctor's visit notes in the same style and format that physicians use.
+It includes everything, such as the patient's medical history, complaints, and present illness.

-Hence, a doctor need not spend more time writing notes because Generative AI does everything based on patient visit conversation.
+Hence, a doctor does not need to spend more time writing notes because Generative AI does everything based on the conversation during the patient visit.

 What are the use cases of Generative AI in Healthcare?